The Beurling and Malliavin Theorem in Several Dimensions: Radial majorant theorem in several dimensions

 where $\xi\in \mathbb R^2$ is arbitrary.
 Here, we can exchange the limit with respect to $R$ and the integration in $r$, thanks to the dominant convergence theorem.
 The integrals in $s$ and in $r$ can be exchanged by Fubini's theorem.

-Now, as in the three dimensional case, we see that in~\eqref{eqlalalalalend}, in the last line, the inner integral with respect to $r$ is zero once $s>1$ and $|\xi|>\sigma$.
+Now, as in the three dimensional case, we can see that in~\eqref{eqlalalalalend}, in the last line, the inner integral with respect to $r$ is zero once $s>1$ and $|\xi|>\sigma$.
 Hence, we conclude in the case of dimension two.

 \textbf{Case $4$.
-Even dimensions bigger than two.} In the case of an arbitrary even dimension $d\geqslant 4$ we write out the Fourier transform of $\psi$, using the Sonine representation formula~\eqref{bessel4} for Bessel functions of the first kind
+Even dimensions bigger than two.} In the case of an arbitrary even dimension $d\geqslant 4$ we also write out a formula for the Fourier transform of $\psi$, but now using the Sonine representation formula~\eqref{bessel4} for Bessel functions of the first kind

 where $c(d)$ is an absolute constant depending on the dimension $d$ only.
 The integrals above are interchangeable, thanks to the Fubini theorem.
 In effect, we can apply the Fubini theorem, thanks to bound~\eqref{mokosh} and condition~\ref{one}.
 Notice that here we are using that $d\geqslant 4$, in order to reassure that the double integral in question converges.